sifting/io

 Backtesting & research

-A clean, manipulation-resistant series to build and validate strategies against, instead of a single exchange's quirks.
+A clean, manipulation-resistant series to build and validate strategies against, instead of a single venue's quirks.

 Settlement & reference rates